The Executive Who Couldn't Stop Working Late

 - The drive for career advancement battling against the desire for work-life balance

-- The need to be authentic fighting with the pressure to fit in
+- The need to be authentic fighting with the pressure to fit in with others

-- You might even be like David, needing to keep control and needing to let go at the same time.
+- You might even be like David, needing to keep control and needing to let go at the same time

 Right now, you're probably thinking about your own internal conflicts.
 The ones that keep you up at night.
 The ones that make you feel like two people trapped in one body.
 The ones you've tried to solve a dozen different ways.
+If you are not thinking about them, then, I invite you to.
+This is your opportunity.

-These aren't character flaws or personality traits.
+These conflicts aren't character flaws or personality traits.
 They're internal conflicts, and they're costing you more than you realise.

 The Personal Price of Internal Conflict